-A minimum of 100 cm2 purpose provided ventilation MUST be provided for this appliance.
-This may be achieved either with one vent 100 cm2 at a high or low position in the room, or split ventilation i.e. 50cm2 be installed at high level and 50cm2 be installed at low level within the room.
+A minimum of 100 cm2 purpose provided ventilation is required for this appliance.
+This may be achieved either with one vent 100 cm2 at a high or low position in the room, or split ventilation i.e. 50cm2 installed at high level and 50cm2 installed at low level within the room.
 An openable window or equivalent is also required.
+The requirements of other flued appliance operating in the same room or space must be taken into consideration when assessing ventilation.